tacitdynamics/tacitdynamics.github.io/foldersync/help_3.0.0.md

 * **Active mode:** To enable FTP active mode.
 * **Disable compression:** To disable stream compression.
 * **Force usage of MLSD command:** Force listing of FTP folders to use MLSD command, this can be useful for servers that support this command but doesn't let the client know.
+* **Use legacy FTP library:** Use legacy FTP library for compatibility with some FTP servers and special character encoding.
 * **Charset:** The charset that the server uses to return with.

 ### SFTP